 On the graphic below, if we placed a market entry price of $102.95 and we placed a stop below our recent swing low, around $96.50, we would have a potential drawdown of $6.45 per share.

 When you use the stock option to make the trade, it is impossible to lose more than you have paid for the stock option.
-So if you bought the option with three months to expiration and paid $5.45/share, and even if you lost all of it, it would be less overall account drawdown than buying the stock.
+So if you bought the option with three months to expiration and paid $5.45 a share, and even if you lost all of it, it would be less overall account drawdown than buying the stock.

 But the same trade done using options would yield a much higher ROI.
 Assuming we purchased the $100 Call option with three months to expiration, we would pay approximately $5.45 a share for the option.
 We can use this option projection chart to see the future possibility of the trade.
 If the stock rises to $110 over the next 2-3 weeks, this option will be worth approximately $10.50 a share, a profit of $5.05 a share.
-While dollar for dollar, we would make just a little bit less with the option trade, in terms of capital at risk, our ROI is substantially higher.
+While dollar for dollar, we would make just a little bit less with the option trade, our ROI is substantially higher in terms of capital at risk.

 The ugly truth about options is that they are a decaying asset.
 When you buy a stock, your ownership will not cease to exist.
 Even if the stock goes down, you still own it.
 But with a stock option, there is a clock that is counting down.
 Once expiration day comes, that option ceases to exist.
 If you don’t have a profit in the trade by that point, you’re done.

 This introduces a new component of trade management.
 Not only do we have to think about account drawdown, but we also have to use time management to manage the calendar.
-My general rule is to sell the option two weeks before expiration regardless.
+One general rule when trading in options is to sell the option two weeks before expiration regardless.
 The last two weeks are the most difficult because of the time decay curve.
 As you can see in this image below, the last two weeks are when the time decay curve accelerates, and it makes it very difficult to make money buying options.

 Stock options are a powerful tool available to traders.
 When appropriately deployed, they can provide significant income opportunities.
 As an option buyer, the odds are somewhat set against you; however, the use of the option can lower your capital risk, lower your capital requirements, and increase your ROI.
 As an option seller, the odds are more heavily in your favor.
 However, if you misuse the tool or miscalculate the trade direction, you could end up with a very unfavorable drawdown on your account.
-At the end of the day, using stock options as a trading tool is a personal choice, and each trader needs to fully understand the risks of options and the benefits before entering trades with them.
+At the end of the day, each trader needs to fully understand the risks of options and the benefits before entering option trades.